-When it comes to the menu, it is just as lovely as the establishment itself.
-The restaurant offers sustainable meats and seafood dishes and the ceviches there are to die for, but the chiles Relleno stuffed with raisins, pork, and almonds, served with crema and a chile sauce, is unlike any other.
+When it comes to the menu, it’s just as lovely as the establishment itself.
+Poquitos offers sustainable meats and seafood dishes.
+The ceviches are to die for, but the chiles Relleno stuffed with raisins, pork, and almonds, served with crema and a chile sauce, is unlike any other.

 You can also mix-and-match the regular favorites like taco plates or enchiladas while house-made green or red salsa, crispy chips, and special guacamoles (like the bacon and habanero) and unusual menu items such as roasted yam tacos and toasted grasshoppers keep things exciting.